 Another amazing Alfred Hitchcock movie here.
-This movies features regal Grace Kelly playing Francie, a woman who suspects notorious cat burglar John Robie (Grant) of stealing her prized jewels.
+This movie features regal Grace Kelly playing Francie, a woman who suspects notorious cat burglar John Robie (Grant) of stealing her prized jewels.
 And, of course, the two fall in love.
 But, does she really know who she’s fallen in love with?
-Not only is this movie quite suspenseful, it also has some of Alfred Hitchcock’s best innuendos.
+Not only is this movie quite suspenseful, but it also has some of Alfred Hitchcock’s best innuendos.
 The firework scene and the passionate kiss in the convertible are especially memorable.
 Plus, this movie has beautiful scenery of the French Riviera.

 #3: Bringing Up Baby (1938)

 We’re getting down to the top three now, and what better to take number three than the classic screwball comedy, Bringing Up Baby?
 Though a flop at the time, the charming story of crazy socialite Susan Vance (Katharine Hepburn) and conservative paleontologist David Huxley’s (Grant) adventures with a leopard named Baby is definitely a favorite of mine and millions of other classic movie lovers.
 This movie once again portrays Grant’s particular skills as the comedic man who isn’t afraid to do a little slapstick.
 Bringing Up Baby is one of the funniest comedies to come out of this era, and it’s one to watch again and again.

 #2: An Affair to Remember (1957)